Payson D. Sheets: Education

-Sheets received his B.A. in 1967 and M.A. in 1969 at the University of Colorado and Ph.D. in 1974 at the University of Pennsylvania.
+Sheets received his B.A. in 1967 and M.A. in 1969 at the University of Colorado Boulder and Ph.D. in 1974 at the University of Pennsylvania.

 Field work

 His largest known body of research comes from the archaeology of the Maya site of Cerén, or Joya de Cerén, in the Zapotitan Valley of El Salvador which has been ongoing since its discovery in 1978.
-Cerén is known as the Pompeii of North America as it was preserved under hot volcanic ash from Loma Caldera’s eruption around the year 600 and provides a snapshot in time of the everyday village life of the ancient Maya.
+Cerén is known as the Pompeii of North America as it was preserved under hot volcanic ash from Loma Caldera's eruption around the year 600 and provides a snapshot in time of the everyday village life of the ancient Maya.
 Sheets is the primary archaeologist for the University of Colorado’s excavations at Cerén.
 He has also done extensive work at Arenal in Costa Rica (also covered in volcanic ash) where he used remote sensing technology (including infrared photography, LiDAR, thermal infrared spectroscopy, synthetic aperture radar data, and spectral bands from Landsat's Thematic Mapper) in a jungle environment, developing one of the largest remote sensing databases used for archaeology at the time.

 Sheets has also worked in western United States, Canada, Panama, Guatemala, and Nicaragua.